Thames Park Secondary School: Structure and curriculum

 The school is split between four houses, each named in Latin after the elements of the school logo they are coloured after.
 They are Aqua (blue), Silva (green), Terra (red) and Ventus (yellow).
-The names were decided through a student "name the houses" competition.
+The names were decided through a student "name the houses" competition.Won by student Aiden.
 The houses hold assemblies, school-wide events and competitions against each other.
 Each house is led by a head of house, who appears to usually be a student.
 The school is managed by a local governing body consisting of the school's stakeholders, the OCAT board of directors and school governors.
 Governors consist of staff, parents and members of the local community.
 Parent governors are elected every four years and all parents may run for election.
 The school is currently chaired by community governor Mike Fall.
 The senior leadership team controls the school under the oversight of the governing body and consists of the headteacher and his assistant.
 There is also a student council and forum and a platform for parents and students to complain.

 The school offers a "broad and balanced" curriculum that specialises in digital technology and artificial intelligence.
 As a result, the school has invested in providing free Chromebooks to each student for use in lessons.
 This is so that the school "can extensively use digital education platforms in a way that most schools cannot."
 The curriculum is "delivered using a blended learning model."
 For example, the school has a unique graphics subject that is provided to years 7 and 8.
 The curriculum also embeds relationship and sex education.
 Parents can opt their children out of sex education but cannot do the same for relationship education.
 MFL education for French and Spanish is offered, with Spanish replacing the school's previous provision of design technology in 2022.
 The school is part of Thurrock Trailblazer, a school programme run by the Royal Opera House that encourages provision in the arts and culture.
 The programme has allowed Thames Park to hold a number of workshops and collaborate on multiple projects with fellow OCAT schools.

 Classes in the school consist of around 30 pupils with 180 pupils per year group.